o0ragman0o/Hut34ICO/README.md

 Escrowing ICO/ERC20 contract for Hut34

-A collated contract set for the receipt and escrowing of funds for purchase, production and allocation of 'Entropy (ENT)' ERC20 tokens as specified by Hut34.
+A collated contract set for the receipt and escrowing of funds for production, purchase, and allocation of 'Entropy (ENT)' ERC20 tokens as specified by Hut34.

 Web presence: